per capita income of indian states

 10. Madhya Pradesh

-Ans.
-The state with the highest economy in India, measured by Gross State Domestic Product (GSDP), is Maharashtra.
+Maharashtra has the highest economy in India, measured by Gross State Domestic Product (GSDP).

-Ans.
-The state with the lowest per capita income in India is Bihar.
-Bihar, Uttar Pradesh, and Madhya Pradesh also rank among the poorest states regarding per capita income.
+Bihar has the lowest per capita income in India.
+Bihar, Uttar Pradesh, and Madhya Pradesh also rank among the poorest states in terms of per capita income.

-Ans.
-Maharashtra is India’s most economically strong state, driven by finance, manufacturing, IT, and trade, with Mumbai as the financial hub.
+With Mumbai as the financial hub, Maharashtra is India’s most economically strong state, driven by finance, manufacturing, IT, and trade.

 Authored by, Amay Mathur | Senior Editor